 Eight Ways To Clear Out Canine Constipation At Home

 1. Lots of exercise and clean, fresh water.
 To keep his digestive system moving, you’ve got to keep your dog moving.
 It’s as simple as that!
 Regular exercise will help to push stool straight through the colon, so don’t skip those daily walks and zoomies in the dog park.
 On top of that, make sure your dog has plenty of fresh, clean water to drink.
 This will help get that doggy’s juices flowing.
 Both of these factors can help prevent and remedy dog constipation.
 So, this is an easy first step in your canine constipation adventure.

 2. Adding more fiber to your dog’s diet.
 Even humans benefit from adding more fiber to their diet, so it’s not a surprise that your dog will also feel better with a fiber-rich diet.
 And don’t worry, fiber that is safe for dogs is not something exotic or difficult to source – you probably already have some safe dietary dog fiber in your home.
 If not, you can find some at your local grocery store, as these are foods we also consume, and it’s not a dog-specific product.
 What’s even better, fiber is really easy to sneak in doggy’s usual dinner and they’ll be none the wiser of the healthy addition to their grub, which is perfect if you have a picky pooch on your hands.
-Just include canned/pureed pumpkin (1 teaspoon per 10 pounds/body weight); ground/chopped dark green leafy vegetables (1 teaspoon per 10 pounds/ body weight); Coconut fiber/oil: 1 teaspoon per 10 pounds/body weight); and psyllium powder (1/2 teaspoon per 10 pounds/body weight) in your pet's usual meals.
+Just include canned/pureed pumpkin (1 teaspoon per 10 pounds/body weight); ground/chopped dark green leafy vegetables (1 teaspoon per 10 pounds/ body weight); Coconut fiber/oil: 1 teaspoon per 10 pounds/body weight); or psyllium powder (1/2 teaspoon per 10 pounds/body weight) in your pet's usual meals.
 If you mix it well into your dog’s favorite wet food, chances are he won’t even notice.

 3. Adding digestive enzymes and probiotics to your dog’s diet.
 This is another preventative measure that could be taken before any problems arise.
-Mixing some digestive enzymes and probiotics help in with his food can help with maldigestion.
-This is one of of the most common causes of canine constipation and even doggy diarrhea – when their delicate gut microbiome is disrupted, all sorts of digestive issues can come into play.
+Mixing some digestive enzymes and probiotics in your pet’s daily meals can help with maldigestion.
+Imbalance in gut flora is one of the most common causes of canine constipation and even doggy diarrhea – when their delicate gut microbiome is disrupted, all sorts of digestive issues can come into play.
 This is why it’s better (and certainly less messy) to fight these sorts of problems before they even start.
 Introducing a quality probiotic, or digestive supplement with enzymes to their regular routine can do a world of wonder if they are already struggling with some digestive troubles, not to mention the good it can do when given as a preventative.

 4. Switch to canned food – but only for a short time.
-Now, if your dog typically eats dry kibble, mixing the above items into his food won’t work.
+Now, if your dog typically eats dry kibble, mixing the above items into his food won’t always work.
 However, the dry kibble might actually be the culprit!
 While nutritionally complete, dry food for dogs is, well, dry – the moisture content is not enough on its own, so if your dog is not drinking plenty of fresh water, they are probably not hydrated enough.
 So, why not try switching your dog onto a quality canned food for a few days?
 Since the wet food has more moisture, it’ll be easier for your dog’s bowels to move.
 This could be an easy fix, so it’s worth a shot.

 5. Ginger and Chicken or Beef Broth: By simply mixing these two ingredients together, you’ve got a helpful dog constipation home remedy.
 Mix ¼ teaspoon ginger with ½ cup of chicken or beef broth.
 Ginger helps upset tummies and both the ginger and the broth fat will get things moving along.
-So, this could be an easy solution made entirely out of items that are already in your pantry – not to mention that it is completely natural, yummy, and made from wholesome ingredients that nourish your pet’s body.
+This could be an easy solution made entirely out of items that are already in your pantry – not to mention that it is completely natural, yummy, and made from wholesome ingredients that nourish your pet’s body.

 6. Got Milk?
 The main reason why people shouldn’t give milk to their dogs is that it can give them the runs… which actually makes it perfect when your dog is having constipation issues.
 Milk acts as a mild laxative for canines!
 A small bowl will be enough to get things going, often within a few short hours.
-So make sure you’re dog is somewhere safe after slurping up the milk.
+So make sure your dog is somewhere safe after slurping up the milk.

 7. Olive or Vegetable Oil: Again, this is a remedy you don’t want to use too often because it can cause diarrhea.
 However, desperate times often call for desperate measures.
 So if your dog’s constipation is rough, add a tablespoon of oil to your dog’s food and clear the room.